nitinpeter/cloud/README.md

-# space for virutualization and container scripts
+# cloud and container configurations and scripts here